GladysAssistant/v4-website/blog/2021-11-25-display-chart-and-major-zigbee2mqtt-upgrade.md

 This approach was safer to start, because it allowed us to better integrate each device, understand a wide range of Zigbee peripherals and adapt Gladys for those devices.

-But after some time, it became very painful to write one PR for each new Zigbee device (there are thousands of them 😅), so we took another approach:
+But after some time, it became very repetitive to write one PR for each new Zigbee device, so we took another approach:

 Auto-detecting each device!

 Thanks to Alexandre Trovato [#1302 Pull Request](https://github.com/GladysAssistant/Gladys/pull/1302), we are now able to parse the data sent by Zigbee2mqtt to automatically map those devices to Gladys capabilities.

+It means that all Zigbee2mqtt compatible devices are now compatible with Gladys, natively!

 ### In Tasmota integration, be able to change a switch to a light